 A large family often called the "Pea Family", which is the home of many a sprouting seed: Alfalfa, Clover, Lentils, Peas, Garbanzo, Mung, Adzuki, Black, Pinto, Soy and many other Beans, Fenugreek.

 That which allows sprouts leaves to turn green.
 It takes very little light to green sprouts.
 Sprouts can't take light in until they have leaves, and until they have leaves, light has virtually no effect - so don't hide your sprouts in the dark!
 Let 'em breathe!
 Direct sunlight is not advisable as it can cook your sprouts - especially if you're growing in a closed sprouter.
 See the seed and sprouter instruction pages for details.

 As in SEED LOT.
 Seeds are harvested at a farm, cleaned, inspected, tested, bagged and shipped.
-Each crop in each year from each farm is given a lot number to identify it as it moves through the food chain.
+Every year - each crop from each field on each farm is given a unique lot number to identify it as it moves through the food chain.

 That upon which we plant our seeds when we intend to produce plants like Grass, Greens and Micro-Greens.
 Normally we use soil (we used many tons of sterile bagged soil to produce our non-sprout crops when we were professional growers, from 1993-2003), but anything that holds water can be considered a medium.
 The lowest example of a medium is paper towel, but a good medium is something that holds water longer, and is of course, organic.
 We now offer multiple soilless mediums along with an organic liquid fertilizer.
 Both Baby Blanket and Vermiculite offer a cleaner medium for planting, and with the addition of Kelp Fertilizer, you can now produce great crops with much less mess.